ccollins1544/cc-rest-api/README.md

 ### 2. **Set Environment Variables**

-Create the file `.env` in the root of the project folder `cc-rest-api` and copy/paste this,
+Create the file `.env` in the root of the project folder `cc-rest-api` and copy and paste this,

 ```shell
 DEBUG=false